RayenMiri/PyMi/README.md

 Although five epochs are good for improving model robustness, reducing the number of epochs might be an option if each epoch takes too long.
 Alternatively, downsample puzzles by randomly selecting a subset for training each epoch.

 Utilize a Faster Model Variant
 The SGDRegressor can be slow with high-dimensional inputs.
-For faster convergence, consider other fast, linear models like Ridge with a warm start or even try gradient-boosting methods, which might give better performance and faster training.
+For faster convergence, we will consider other fast, linear models like Ridge with a warm start or even try gradient-boosting methods, which might give better performance and faster training but now we'll see the performance of SGDRegressor

 Preprocessing and Feature Engineering
 Further streamline extract_features to reduce redundancy or consider engineered features that are faster to compute while still encapsulating critical information for decision-making.

 Model Compression
 After training on all epochs, consider pruning less impactful features or re-weighting using a compressed feature representation if any redundant patterns are identified.

-These methods can significantly reduce the time it takes to complete each epoch, making it possible to train on the entire dataset more efficiently.